 23 Mar If Kai Were Trayvon

 At the young age of 14 Kai Lightner is doing amazing things in the world of sport climbing.
-In the spring 2013 he ascended exceedingly difficult routes that included Southern Smoke (5.14c) and Transworld Depravity (5.14a) in the Red River Gorge of Kentucky.
+In the spring of 2013 he ascended exceedingly difficult routes that included Southern Smoke (5.14c) and Transworld Depravity (5.14a) in the Red River Gorge of Kentucky.
 On the same two-week road trip he climbed Proper Soul (5.14a) in the New River Gorge of West Virginia.
 I wrote about him in the August/September issue of Rock & Ice magazine.
 And in August of last year Kai took his fourth champion title at the national Sport Climbing Series in Atlanta, Georgia.
 He earned a spot on the US team to compete at the Youth World Sport Climbing Championship in Vancouver, British Columbia.
 He finished fourth.

 “I’ve waited a long time for this,” Kai told me in a phone conversation.
 “Ever since I started climbing I’ve always wanted to be in a world championship.
 The fact that I got to compete in it was really overwhelming.”